The Sympathizer: Themes

-Most reviews of the novel describe it as a literary response to the typically American-centric worldview of works like Apocalypse Now and Platoon.
+Most reviews of the novel describe it as a literary response to the typically American-centric worldview of the Vietnam War in works like Apocalypse Now and Platoon.
 In particular, the section of the novel where the narrator advises on The Hamlet helps critically examine this worldview.
 Ron Charles describes this section as "As funny as it is tragic", able to "carry the whole novel".
-The New York Times' book review describes the war as a "literary war", and says that Nguyen's The Sympathizer is "giving voice to the previously voiceless [Vietnamese perspective] while it compels the rest of us to look at the events of 40 years ago in a new light".
+The New York Times book review describes the war as a "literary war", and says that Nguyen's The Sympathizer is "giving voice to the previously voiceless [Vietnamese perspective] while it compels the rest of us to look at the events of 40 years ago in a new light".
 In part, the novel is a response to Nguyen's own admiration of, but difficult relationship with, works like Platoon, Apocalypse Now, and Rambo and the slaughter of Vietnamese in the films.

-The narrator's duality of caste, education, and loyalties drive much of the novels' activities.
+The narrator's duality of race, caste, education, and loyalties drive much of the novels' activities.
 At first this duality is the strength of the novel's narrator, providing deft critique and investigation into the contradictions of social situations, but eventually, in the last, this duality "becomes an absurdist tour de force that might have been written by a Kafka or Genet".